morrownr/USB-WiFi/README.md

 Important: The below 6 links are for adapters where I have limited information but either the ad or driver download indicates the adapter is based on the mt7612u chipset.
 Take your time and research each with care before buying and make sure you can return the adapter if it is not the right product.
 Please report success or failure so that the information can be included here.

-Amazon - $25 USD - [COMFAST WiFi Dongle CF-926AC 1200Mbps Wireless USB WiFi Adapter](https://www.amazon.com/GorNorriss-Electronics-Gadgets-CF-926AC-1200Mbps/dp/B07TLKDZLB) "multi-state" Use caution: it appears there is a v2 of the CF-926AC that uses a non-Mediatek chiset.
+Amazon - $25 USD - [COMFAST WiFi Dongle CF-926AC 1200Mbps Wireless USB WiFi Adapter](https://www.amazon.com/GorNorriss-Electronics-Gadgets-CF-926AC-1200Mbps/dp/B07TLKDZLB) "multi-state" Use caution: it appears there is a v2 of the CF-926AC that uses a non-Mediatek chipset.
 The ad for this link specifically says that it uses a Mediatek mt7612u chipset.

 Walmart - $29 USD - [Dual Band USB 3.0 WiFi Receiver 1200M MT7612U Gigabit Wireless Network Card](https://www.walmart.com/ip/Dual-Band-USB-3-0-WiFi-Receiver-1200M-MT7612U-Gigabit-Wireless-Network-Card/153105771)

 Amazon - $14 USD - [TEROW ROW02CD AC1200M USB WiFi Adapter for PC/Desktop/Laptop 5.8G/2.4G 5dBi Dual Band Wireless Network Adapter USB 3.0](https://www.amazon.com/dp/B086L6TR6G)

-AliExpress - $26 USD - [COMFAST usb wifi Adapter 1200m 2.4g 5g dual-band long distance usb wi-fi receiver 7612U chip](https://www.aliexpress.com/i/32809061461.html) "multi-state" Use caution: it appears there is a v2 of the CF-926AC that uses a non-Mediatek chiset.
+AliExpress - $26 USD - [COMFAST usb wifi Adapter 1200m 2.4g 5g dual-band long distance usb wi-fi receiver 7612U chip](https://www.aliexpress.com/i/32809061461.html) "multi-state" Use caution: it appears there is a v2 of the CF-926AC that uses a non-Mediatek chipset.
 The ad for this link specifically says that it uses a Mediatek mt7612u chipset.

 Amazon - $14 USD - [TEROW ROW12CD Wireless USB WiFi Adapter for PC, AC1200Mbps 5G/2.4G Dual Band 5dBi High Gain Antenna WiFi Wireless Adapter](https://www.amazon.com/dp/B086L86NG1)